yosfhaim0/AstronomyProject/README.md

 # AstronomyProject
 Final project

-פרויקט סיום בקורס "הנדסת מערכות חלונות"
-הפרויקט מציג ממשק חלונות מרהיב שבו אפשר למצוא פיצרים של תמונת היום בNASA , חיפוש תמונות במקורות של NASA, מידע על אסטרואידים קרובים לכדור הארץ ופרטים על אותם אסטרואידים(קוטר, מהירות, מסוכן\לא מסוכן)

-התוכנית נכתבה בסביבת הפיתוח: visual studio

-תיאור מפורט:

-השתמשנו בAPI של NASA , Imagga, FireBase .
+**Noam suosan & yosef haim amrusi**

+Final project in the "Windows Systems Engineering" course The project presents a spectacular window interface where you can find features "image of the day" (NASA), search for images in **NASA** sources, information about close asteroids to Earth and details about those asteroids (diameter, speed, dangerous / not dangerous)

+The program was written in the visual studio environment

+**Detailed description:**

+We used the API of NASA, Imagga, FireBase.

-Firebase = We used the storage of the service called Firebase storage IMGA = artificial intelligence service for automatic image tags עיצוב material design
+**Firebase** = For storage of the images we used Firebase storage

+**IMGA** = artificial intelligence service for automatic image taging

+Material design